pkerspe/ESP-StepperMotor-Server/README.md

 [INFO] Strength: -45 dBm
 ...
 ```
 During Startup the ESP32 will check if the User Interface is installed on the ESP32s SPI Flash File System (SPIFFS).
-If it cannot find one ore more required files it will attemtp to downloa the files via WiFi from the git hub repository.
+If it cannot find one ore more required files it will attemtp to download the files via WiFi from the git hub repository.
 In case your WiFi does not provide an open internet connection, you need to upload the files manually using he "Upload File System image" Task from PlatformIO.
 More Details can be found in the section [Insallation of the Web UI](#insallation-of-the-web-ui)

-#### Using Arduino IDE

 ### Connecting the hardware

 ## Insallation of the Web UI
+Once you uploaded the comiled sketch to your ESP32 (dont forget to enter your SSID and Wifi Password in the sketch!) the ESP will connect to the WiFi and check if the UI files are already installed in the SPI Flash File System (SPIFFS) of the ESP.
+If not it will try to download it.
+Once all is done you can enter the IP Adress of you ESP32 module in the browser and you will see the UI of the Stepper Motor Server, where you can configure the stepper motors and controls.

+To figure out the IP Adresse of your ESP-32 module, you can either check your routers admin ui or you can connect to the serial port of the ESP-32 and check the output.
+Once the connection to you WiFi has been established, the module will print the IP address to the serial console.

 ## General API Documentation:
 for further documentations see